-To apply for financial aid, a student will need to:
+To apply for financial aid, a Contributor (Anyone asked to provide information on a student's FAFSA Application) will need to:

 - Create a Federal Student Aid (FSA) ID and password at www.studentaid.gov. - Fill out and submit the Free Application for Federal Student Aid (FAFSA).